 Matheran is India’s smallest hill station.
 Situated in the Western Ghats range in the state of Maharashtra, and easily accessible from India’s largest metropolis Mumbai, Matheran makes a perfect getaway for seekers of nature and solitude.
 Matheran is an eco-sensitive zone and no vehicles are allowed except emergency vehicles.
 The mode of conveyance is horse riding, or one may choose to walk, which we did.
 Although a toy train used to ply from Neral to Matheran, due to a technical snag, it was not functional.

-Barbara, my travel mate and I lodged ourselves into a nondescript place at the end of the street and waited for the rain to ease down.
+Barbara, my travel mate for the trip and myself lodged ourselves into a nondescript place at the end of the street and waited for the rain to ease down.
 Although it was still drizzling, we decided to venture out to the forest.
 Fog hung in mid-air and crickets chirped all along the path, creating a misty atmosphere.
 Occasionally, horses with tourists accompanied by a keeper were seen.
 Most of the travellers, owing to the non-functional toy train, were young adults.
-We rambled along, maneuvering through the mud and puddles, and explored few of the viewpoints – Luisa Point, Sunset Point and Malang Point.
+We rambled along, manoeuvring the mud and the puddles, and explored few of the viewpoints – Luisa Point, Sunset Point and Malang Point.
 Each of the points we visited offers amazing views of the expanse of the Western Ghats.
 The fleeting fogs veiling the waterfalls in the Luisa Point, the panoramic view of the non-linear landscape at the Sunset Point remained etched in my memory.

 The sun called it a day and before it was dark we made a move to the town.
 By this time, most of the day tourists had left the town and only a few souls were seen in the street.
 It was that kind of cold that deserved a cup of hot chocolate, music and writing.